 This post was written in conjunction with the AOTMP® Efficiency First® Framework’s Risk Management module.

-Efficiency First® Framework v3.0 is the standard for measuring Telecom / Mobility / IT Management Center of Excellence maturity.
+Efficiency First® Framework v3.0 is the standard for measuring telecom, mobility, and IT management Center of Excellence maturity.
 It defines a comprehensive set of strategic performance measures, tactical diagnostic measures, and best practice principles used to optimize Center of Excellence business value.
 Enterprise organizations adopt the Framework and vendors align solutions to Framework principles.